Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: An inexact Bregman proximal gradient method

-The inexact condition \eqref{inexcond-iBPG} is of two-point type and it is inspired by the condition proposed in the recent works \cite{clty2020an,yt2020bregman} for developing a new inexact Bregman proximal point algorithm.
-It may look unusual at the first glance, but it actually provides a rather broad inexact framework in which the approximate solutions are handled through $\partial_{\nu_k}P$ (an approximation of $\partial P$), the error term $\Delta^{k}$ appearing on the left-hand-side of the optimality condition, and the deviation $\mathcal{D}_{\phi}(\widetilde{\bm{x}}^{k+1}, \,\bm{x}^{k+1})$.
-Thus, our inexact framework is amenable to different type of errors incurred when one solves the subproblem inexactly.
-Moreover, the admissible deviation allows $\partial_{\nu_k}P$ and $\nabla \phi$ to be computed at two slightly \textit{different} points, respectively.
-Such a simple strategy would help to circumvent the possible feasibility difficulty of requiring $\bm{x}^{k+1}\in\mathrm{dom}\,P\cap\mathrm{dom}\,\nabla\phi$ by the exact BPG method studied in \cite{bbt2017descent,lu2018relatively,t2010approximation,zls2019simple} and by the inexact BPG method studied in \cite{stonyakin2021inexact}, as exemplified in Remark \ref{rem-feas}.
-In addition, we have noticed a recent work by Kabbadj \cite{k2020inexact}, who proposed an inexact BPG method by allowing an $\varepsilon$-minimizer for the subproblem \eqref{subpro-iBPG}.
-However, such an inexact condition usually cannot be directly used in practical implementations since the optimal objective value of the subproblem is generally unknown a priori.
+Both inexact stopping criteria (AbSC) and (ReSC) are of two-point type (meaning that two points $\bm{x}^{k+1}$ and $\widetilde{\bm{x}}^{k+1}$ are used in the criterion), and they are inspired by the inexact stopping criterion proposed in our recent works \cite{clty2020an,yt2020bregman} for developing a new practical inexact Bregman proximal point algorithm.
+They may look unusual at the first glance, but actually provide a rather broad inexact framework in which the approximate solutions are handled through the error term $\Delta^{k}$ appearing on the left-hand-side of the optimality conditions, $\partial_{\delta_k}P$ (an approximation of $\partial P$), and the deviation $\mathcal{D}_{\phi}(\widetilde{\bm{x}}^{k+1}, \,\bm{x}^{k+1})$.
+Thus, our inexact framework is adaptable to various types of errors that may incur when solving the subproblem inexactly.
+In particular, the admissible deviation allows $\partial_{\delta_k}P$ and $\nabla \phi$ to be computed at two slightly \textit{different} points, respectively.
+Such a simple strategy would help to circumvent the potential feasibility difficulty of requiring $\bm{x}^{k+1}\in\mathrm{dom}\,P\cap\mathrm{dom}\,\nabla\phi$ by the exact BPGM studied in \cite{bbt2017descent,lu2018relatively,t2010approximation,zls2019simple} and by the inexact BPGM studied in \cite{stonyakin2021inexact}, as exemplified and discussed in Remark \ref{rem-feas}.
+We have also noticed the recent works by Rebegoldi et al. \cite{rbp2018bregman} and Kabbadj \cite{k2020inexact}.
+In their inexact Bregman-type algorithms, both approaches allow for an $\varepsilon$-minimizer for the subproblem \eqref{subpro-iBPGM} at each iteration.
+However, verifying an $\varepsilon$-minimizer may not be straightforward in practice, as the optimal objective value of the subproblem is generally unknown a priori.
+In addition, all these existing inexact algorithms in \cite{k2020inexact,rbp2018bregman,stonyakin2021inexact} do not accommodate the use of a relative-type stopping criterion, which limits their flexibility in practical applications.
+Finally, we would like to point out that both the pair $(\bm{x}^{k+1}, \,\widetilde{\bm{x}}^{k+1})$ and the error pair $(\Delta^k, \delta_k)$ may not be unique.
+Any candidate satisfying condition \eqref{inexcond-iBPGM} under \textit{either} (AbSC) \textit{or} (ReSC) is acceptable in our inexact framework.